 Jennifer Jason Leigh,

 During World War II in the Netherlands, resistance-leader Arie is shot by the Dutch SS-man Niels.
 Arie's comrades pledge to avenge his death.
 35 years later one of them, Ab, is confronted ...
 See full summary »

 A young man carries on an affair with a wrestler's wife, without the wrestler's knowledge.
 The young man's father finds out, and tries to stop the whole thing.
 He proposes that the young ...
 See full summary »

-Blonde Greet is an experienced, but kind hearted, prostitute in the Red Light District of Amsterdam.
-Her friend and also whore Nel lives on the second floor of her house, and is explored and abused by her pimp.
-When Greet meets the married Piet, they feel a great attraction for each other, and Nel decides to find a boyfriend and become a straight woman.
+Blonde Greet is an experienced, but kindhearted, prostitute in the Red Light District of Amsterdam.
+Her friend, and also a whore, Nel lives on the second floor of her house, and is exploited and abused by her pimp.
+When Greet meets the married Piet, they feel a great attraction for each other, and Nel decides to find a boyfriend and quit being a whore.
 But life is not like a Hollywood movie in the streets of Amsterdam.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 The man from Holland who made Sharon Stone famous in "Basic Instinct" was in the 70's a well known director from Dutch movies and "Wat zien ik?" is the man's debut.
 It's a well known fact that Paul doesn't want to be reminded of it, but it exists on celluloid so....
 It's one of those typical early sexcomedys for which Holland was famous for but mind you 3 decades later it comes over as laughable.